Mad Dog (DC Comics): Rex

-In The New 52 (a reboot of DC's continuity), a new character named Mad Dog appeared with only his first name reveled Rex.
-This version of the character works as bounty hunter for an unnamed organization that "pays his bills", but has ties to the League of Assassins and Leviathan.
+In the New 52 (a reboot of DC's continuity), a new character named Mad Dog appeared with only his first name reveled Rex.
+This version of the character is a bounty hunter for an unnamed organization that "pays his bills", but has ties to the League of Assassins and Leviathan.
 He is hired to go after the Suicide Squad to recover a newborn baby the Squad had kidnapped.
-Mad Dog knows Deadshot's secret identity, and is surprised that Deadshot is a member of the Suicide Squad and not incarcerated at Belle Reve.
-While using thermal vision on his mask to see through smoke, Mad Dog shoots Black Spider in the chest and blows up a diner with Black Spider and El Diablo still inside.
-Before he can fire any more shots and steal "the package", Harley Quinn releases knockout gas into the room to prevent further gunfire.
+Mad Dog knows Deadshot's secret identity, and is surprised that Deadshot is a member of the Squad and not incarcerated at Belle Reve.
+While using thermal vision on his mask to see through smoke, Mad Dog shoots Black Spider in the chest and blows up a diner with Black Spider and El Diablo inside.
+Before he can fire any more shots and steal "the package", Harley Quinn releases knockout gas to prevent further gunfire.
 Mad Dog and his team find Deadshot and Harley at their hideout and chase them inside.
 Harley has once again turned on the gas to prevent any gunfire from Mad Dog inside the hideout.
 They evacuate the building, which then explodes.
 As Mad Dog flees, swearing revenge on Deadshot, he encounters King Shark.
 When King Shark rejoins his fellow Squad members, he is seen wearing Mad Dog's necklace, implying that he killed him.

 During DC Rebirth, Mad Dog appears on the one-shot special Suicide Squad: War Crimes Special #1.
-After being charged with a crime he claims he didn't commit, he is forced to join Amanda Waller's Task Force X. Like the other members, he has a bomb planted on his brain; in case the Suicide Squad failed their mission or were captured, Waller would blow up the implants, killing them.
+After being charged with a crime he claims he did not commit, he is forced to join Amanda Waller's Task Force X. Like the other members, he has a bomb implanted in his brain which will detonate and kill him if he fails a mission or is captured.
 During a mission to retrieve a retired American politician who had been kidnapped and taken to Europe to be tried for war crimes, Mad Dog is injured and asks Captain Boomerang to help him get on the escape vehicle.
 Boomerang betrays him by kicking him off the vehicle, allowing him to be captured.
 To prevent the mission from being compromised, Waller detonates Mad Dog's implant, killing him.